mtorregrosadev/Damm-router/README.md

 # 🌟 Damm Smart Truck

 > **From warehouse to street — the perfect route and a loaded truck in seconds.**

 🏆 **Winner** — Best MongoDB Implementation · MLH · Interhack BCN 2026

-🏆 **Winner** — Best MongoDB Implementation · MLH · Interhack BCN 2026

-Damm Smart Truck is a logistics optimization prototype built during **Interhack BCN 2026** for Damm's DDI distribution network.
+Ruta Damm is a logistics optimization prototype built during **Interhack BCN 2026** for Damm's DDI distribution network.
 It jointly optimizes delivery routes and truck cargo configuration, reducing unloading time, minimizing kilometers, and handling reverse logistics — all in one unified pipeline.

 ---